wsteenbeek/sppt/README.md

 browseVignettes("sppt")
 ```

-To save time and because they may require additional packages, `devtools::install_github()` will not build vignettes by default.
+To save time and because they may require additional packages, `devtools::install_github()` may not build vignettes by default.
 If the command above returns that vignettes are not found, by far the easiest way to view the vignettes are these direct links, courtesy of the [GitHub HTML Preview service](http://htmlpreview.github.io/):

 1. [Introduction to Spatial Point Pattern Test (SPPT)](http://htmlpreview.github.io/?https://github.com/wsteenbeek/sppt/blob/master/inst/doc/sppt.html)